roccomuso/rpi-dashboard/README.md

 (General console.log and error messages are respectively in <code>/tmp/node_output</code> and <code>/tmp/node_error</code>)

+If you want you can run the dashboard under PM2 and then launch <code>pm2 startup</code> to make it runs on startup.

 - Templating system used: Mustache.js.
 Every template is in the <code>/templates</code> directory by default.